Xilinx/Vitis_Libraries/vision/docs/src/include/lsc_api.rst

 The following table describes template parameters and arguments to the function.

-.. table:: Table Lensshading correction Parameter Description
+.. table:: Table: Lens Shading Correction Parameter Descriptions

   +-----------------+-----------------------------------------------------------+
   | Parameter       | Description                                               |